in-dato-veritas/arcadia/public-reach-out.md

 It is important to note that as a result, the focus of digital business platforms has moved.
 Resources went from developing breakthrough services with fundamentally new features that enhance the life of users, toward capturing more of the attention of the users, [whatever it takes](https://youtu.be/HBRLMoL_vTQ).

 The competitive advantage of platforms which goal is to extract value from their users is the database and the infrastructure of intelligence.
 They assume the responsibilities of storing the data (and respect their privacy if they want to) and ensure the security of the infrastructure of storage.
 They need to have access to the data if they wish to make a profit, but they can't afford to have others, let alone users, accessing the data, to the risk of loosing their advantage.

 The meaning of online activities of the user such as blogging, text messaging, posting, buying and selling, updating profile and status is of little importance.
 Rather, activities are the excuse to have users generate and interact with different types of content, as varied as possible, in order to construct their profile at a granular level.

 Users seem to like it: we spend [more and more time](http://www.adweek.com/digital/mediakix-time-spent-social-media-infographic/) in front of our screen.
 There's no real incentive to provide more useful services; and no real incentive to let others do it neither.
-The only way forward seems to be to keep extracting value from users and excluding them from the comercial exchange where money is being made (see [Throwing Rocks At The Google Bus](http://www.rushkoff.com/books/throwing-rocks-at-the-google-bus/) by Douglas Rushkoff for a detail analysis of the current digital economy).
+The only way forward seems to be to keep extracting value from users and excluding them from the commercial exchange where money is being made (see [Throwing Rocks At The Google Bus](http://www.rushkoff.com/books/throwing-rocks-at-the-google-bus/) by Douglas Rushkoff for a detail analysis of the current digital economy).

 The results of our extracting economy is that ownership and secrecy around personal data have favoured the formation of silos of data between companies.
 Data –from the most trivial to the most sensitive– is locked in lots of different services with no way of accessing it, deciding what it can be used for, or collecting a share of the incomes it might generate.

-### Trust is not all about free stuff

-We trust the companies behind digital platforms because they give everything for free.

 ### Stagnation of centralised innovation